-Get Started in Health Information Technology With a Degree From Cambridge
+Get Started in Health Information Technology with an Associate Degree from Cambridge

-Jumpstart Your Career in Health Information Technology With Cambridge
+Jumpstart Your Career in Health Information Technology With an Associate Degree from Cambridge

 Cambridge’s Associate in Health Information Technology program gives students the skills necessary to enter the field of health IT.
 Our program includes 75 weeks of study, completely online.